albbeltran/albbeltran/README.md

 <h1 align="center">Hi 👋, I'm Alberto</h1>
-<h3 align="center">Software Engineering student with passion for blockchain & cryptoworld.
+<h3 align="center">Software Engineering student with passion for cryptoworld.
 I like going out with friends and learning</h3>

 - 🤔 I’m looking for colaborate with Blockchain or Web Development projects